DevAgnihotri/MCA_Notes/Sem_3/CC/unit_1.md

 - **Definition:** Hybrid cloud is a mix of public and private clouds.
 It shares data and applications between them.
 - **Points:**
-  - Lets you keep important data in the private cloud and use public cloud for other tasks.
+  - Lets we keep important data in the private cloud and use public cloud for other tasks.
   - More flexibility and better use of resources.
   - Can save money and improve security.
   - Good for companies that want both privacy and the power of public cloud.